 Did you think that the “magical” transformations were over?
 Far from it!

-But what if you want to turn a “gold” ring back into a “silver” one?
+But what if you want to turn a “gold” coin back into a “silver” one?
 No problem!
 Try to coat it with zinc just like you did at the beginning of the experiment.
 This coating should stick well to brass, too!

 Try all the possible options and enjoy your new status as "alchemist: master of the Philosopher's Stone"!